Learn how a building's unique characteristics affect the amount of damage flooding can cause.

 Based on a location’s history and geographic information (such as elevation, climate, proximity to water, and adaptation measures), the First Street Foundation Flood Model calculates multiple annual probabilities, 0.2%, 1%, 10%, 20%, 50%, which consider different depth scenarios.
 Lower probabilities (0.2%, 1%) represent deeper floods that are less likely to occur, but more likely to reach a building and cause greater damage.

 Estimated water to reach first floor

 Say, for example, there is a 1% chance that 3 feet of flood water impacts a given neighborhood this year.
-One home in that neighborhood has a ground floor elevation of 2 feet, meaning their front door is approximately 2 feet of the ground.
-Another home has a ground floor elevation equal to its building footprint, meaning their front door is equal with the earth's surface.
+One home in that neighborhood has a ground floor elevation of 2 feet, meaning their front door is approximately 2 feet off the ground.
+Another home has a ground floor elevation equal to its building footprint, meaning its front door is equal to the earth's surface.
 In this flood scenario, the home with a ground floor elevation of 2 feet will only have 1 foot of water enter and damage their home.
-Comparatively, the home that is not elevated will have 3 feet of water enter and damage their home.
+Comparatively, a home that is not elevated will have 3 feet of water enter and damage the home.